diorge-zz/cooccurrence-relationship-extraction/data_description.md

 All sentences in the corpus that happen with a pair in the `promoted pairs` (one entry in the list for each group)

+## commonest_instances_frequencies

+The frequency and normalized frequency of the most common instance, for each of the groups.
+It is a list with size equal to the number of groups, and each element is a 4-tuple with
+(Frequency of MC1, Normalized frequency of MC1, Freq.
+MC2, N.Freq.
+MC2),
+with MC1 and MC2 being the most common instances of each category

+- Created by: classifier.RelationshipCharacteristics